-- 1 Entry qualifications: Open to registered pony/rider combinations qualified by being placed in the top 5 on the Regional Silver Pony League tables.
+- Entry qualifications: Open to registered pony/rider combinations qualified by being placed in the top five on the Regional Silver Pony League tables.
 Qualification period 1st April - 30th June.
-Qualification will be verified in writing by British Showjumping. - Riders may only ride a maximum of two qualified ponies in the final. - 2 Table A10 - 3 Speed: 325mpm - 4 Course Designer: Level 5 - 5 Please refer to the Pony Class Course Specification Tables
+Riders may only ride a maximum of two qualified ponies in the final.

+- 2 Table A10

+- 3 Speed: 325mpm

+- 4 Course Designer: Level 5

+- 5 Please refer to the Pony Class Course Specification Tables